The Aria by Ocean Reef is one of the best full face masks available

 The Ocean Reef Aria full face snorkel mask is well designed and made with quality materials.

-These are an excellent mask and is at the top of the price range in comparison to other full face masks.
+This is an excellent mask and is at the top of the price range in comparison to other full face masks.
 The Aria has a greater choice of accessories including an optical support, marker wings, and now a communications unit.